-Professor Sir Robert Edwards – known affectionately as the ‘father of IVF’ for his pioneering work with Patrick Steptoe – will always be remembered as one of our greatest scientists.
-His ground-breaking research is still informing the latest developments in a number of areas of medicine.
+Professor Sir Robert Edwards – known affectionately as the ‘father of IVF’ for his pioneering work with Patrick Steptoe and Jean Purdy – will always be remembered as one of our greatest scientists.
+His ground-breaking research, which gained him a Nobel Prize in 2010 is still informing the latest developments in a number of areas of medicine.

 But Bob also has a living legacy, over 13,000 ‘Bourn Hall Babies’ and 5 million IVF babies worldwide, and the gratitude of their parents for whom he made possible their dreams of having a family.

 The world’s first male IVF baby is Alastair MacDonald, born just a few weeks after Louise Brown, and a lifelong friend.
 He gives his own tribute to his ‘Uncle Bob’ below.

 There is an Edwards-Steptoe Research Fund for those who wish to make a contribution in this way.
 It was originally established in 1973 with donations from patients who wished to support research into the development of IVF techniques.

 This day I knew would always come, the dread of which, I simply could not prepare for.
 I am struggling to find the appropriate words, but here goes:

 The world has lost a truly great and wonderful man today.
 In my opinion, the greatest scientist this world has ever seen.
 No other person in history can claim to have led the way to creating the lives of over 5 million people.
 5 million people that simply would not be alive today, had it not been for this genius of a man.